mateuszniechwiej/Ms-1-LP/README.md

 # Testing
 ### This project is a static website using HTML, CSS and bootstrap framework.
-### The test is covering:
+### The test is covering
 1. Testing website responsiveness on devices from 280px width- elements should not overlap each other :white_check_mark:
 2. Css/Html validation :white_check_mark:
-3. Website performance and best practice :white_check_mark:
+3. Website performance and best practise :white_check_mark:
 4. Visual aspects of the website: fonts and colour contrast. :white_check_mark:
 5. Functionality -all links on each page working, Contact Form and layout :white_check_mark:
 6. User stories test :white_check_mark: